-Chapter 7 Page 59 Move at least one variable into the Data Columns list.
+Move at least one variable into the Data Columns list.
 It will initially appear with the Sum statistic.
-(To obtain a different statistic, select the variable:statistic pair in the Data Columns list, below the variable currently selected in the Data Columns list.
-With Total selected in the Data Columns box, select [Summary] to indicate how the total column should be computed.
+(To obtain a different statistic, select the variable:statistic pair in the Data Columns box and click [Summary].)
+One column in the report is generated for each variable:statistic pair in the Data Columns box, containing the indicated summary statistics for the variable, calculated on the cases in each break group.

-The Data Columns group also contains a set of buttons that allow you to control the format and content of the data columns: To display a column containing the sum, mean, ratio, or other function of existing columns, select [Insert Total].
-This places a "variable" called Total into the Data Columns
+The Data Columns group also contains a set of buttons that allow you to control the format and content of the data columns: